Title IX Sexual Misconduct Policy

 TITLE IX STATEMENT

-The following Title IX Sexual Harassment/Discrimination Response Policy (the “Policy”) outlines Saint Peter’s efforts to comply with Title IX of the Education Amendments of 1972, as amended (“Title IX”), which prohibits discrimination (including sexual harassment and sexual violence) based on sex in the University’s educational “Programs and Activities”, as such term is defined below, as well as retaliation for asserting or otherwise participating in claims of sex discrimination.
+The following Title IX Sex-Based Harassment/Discrimination Response Policy (the “Policy”) outlines Saint Peter’s efforts to comply with Title IX of the Education Amendments of 1972, as amended effective August 1, 2024 (“Title IX”), which prohibits discrimination (including sex-based harassment and sexual violence) on all forms of sex distinction based on sex stereotypes, sex characteristics, pregnancy and related conditions, sexual orientation and gender identity in the University’s educational “Programs and Activities”, as such term is defined below, as well as retaliation for asserting or otherwise participating in claims of sex discrimination.

-The University has designated Erin McCann, Vice President of Student Life and Development to serve as the Title IX Coordinator.
+The University has designated Travis Whisler, Interim Vice President of Student Life and Development, to serve as the Title IX Coordinator, and Daria Allen, Associate Dean of Students, to serve as the Deputy Title IX Coordinator.
 The Title IX Coordinator coordinates Saint Peter’s compliance with Title IX and other applicable laws prohibiting sex and gender-based harassment, discrimination and retaliation.
-Each individual is available to any student and employee, including faculty and student workers, current and prospective students and employees, and any visiting/temporary students and adjunct employees, who may be seeking additional information, support, or wishing to file a report complaint related to prohibited conduct under this Policy.
+Each individual is available to any student and employee, including faculty and student workers, current and prospective students and employees, and any visiting/temporary students and adjunct employees, participating or attempting to participate in Saint Peter’s educational Programs and Activities, who may be seeking additional information, support, or wishing to file a report or complaint related to prohibited conduct under this Policy.

 Title IX Coordinator: